dennissterzenbach/dennissterzenbach/README.md

 * Message Systems Sparkpost

-** I am available for hire as permanent employment ** - (Remote or in Berlin, Germany) - contact me on LinkedIn or via Mail (see below)
+## I am available for hire as permanent employment
+Where?
+* Remote
+* or in Berlin, Germany

+Contact me
+* on LinkedIn
+* or via Mail
+see below

 ## WHY?